ninivert/prk-stencil-mpiomp-chapel/README.md

 # prk-stencil-mpiomp-chapel

 Compare a weak scaling for a star stencil computation.
+The goal of this repo is **NOT** to evaluate raw Chapel performance against a well-optimized C+MPI+OMP program (for this see https://chapel-lang.org/performance.html), but rather to demonstrate the flexibility of Chapel for running on various cluster architectures, and evaluate possible overheads in a realistic scenario (i.e. programs a student could write, not HPC-expert level).
+This repo is by no means complete, or an "good" reference for how to configure Chapel, but should contain useful information for people wanting to try out Chapel on non-Cray clusters.

 We take
 - Radius of the star stencil R = 2 (known at compile time)